plan44/zdetailkit/README.md

 - Subclassing ZDetailViewBaseCell to create new editors is simple.
 Base class provides many services that _can_ be used, but does not interfere with normal UITableViewCell behaviour.
-- Support for TextExpander integration in all text editors.
 - Along with ZDetailKit come a few generic utility classes, categories and functions, collectively called ZUtils, including support for user-aided internationalisation (great for beta apps), date math, keychain wrapper etc.